axtk/react-keenstore/README.md

 Maintaining local state of a component with the React's `useState()` hook is commonplace and works fine for many cases, but it has its downsides:

 - the updated state from `useState()` is lost whenever the component unmounts, and
-- setting the state in an asynchronous callback after the component gets unmounted causes an error and requires extra handling.
+- setting the state in an asynchronous callback after the component gets unmounted causes an error that requires extra handling.

 Both of these issues can be addressed by using a store declared outside of the component instead of `useState()`.
 Such a store doesn't have to be shared with other components (although it's also possible).